yoctoalex/eap_lab/README.rst

 You can see different attack characteristics in the response, including number, type, country, source IPs, etc.

 .. figure:: _figures/196.png

+More detailed information on this request can be found `here <https://bit.ly/2VttrPh>`_.

 19. View Events via UI
 ****************************